-On Acer computers USB Type-C ports support up to USB4 $^{\$}$ (40 Gbps).
-Other USB devices with a USB Type-C connector are supported, but transfer speed may be reduced and certain functions will be disabled (such as Thunderbolt video support).
+Thunderbolt 4 ports support transfer speeds up to 40 Gbps, and USB devices with a Type-C connector at lower speeds (typically up to 5 Gbps).
+Other USB or older Thunderbolt devices with a USB Type-C connector (or adapter) are supported, but transfer speeds may be reduced and certain functions may be disabled (such as Thunderbolt display support).